Mithil467/mitpick/README.md

 **MitPick** is a program for linux based systems to capture a screenshot of the terminal without leaving the terminal.

 ### Features:
-- Take a screenshot of the terminal.
+📷 Take a screenshot of the terminal
-- Copies it to clipboard
+📝 Copies it to clipboard
-- Easy installation
+⚙️ Easy installation

 ### Where to get it?